Dr. Arig al Shaibah, Vice-Provost, Student Affairs

 Dr. Arig al Shaibah became Dalhousie’s first vice-provost, student affairs in April 2016, appointed into the new role created to strengthen the relationship between student enrolment and support services and academic operations at Dalhousie.

-The vice-provost's broad portfolio supports Dal students across all four campuses in Halifax and Truro, and includes: Student Wellness (including Student Health Services, Counselling and Psychological Services, Student Health Promotion, and Halifax athletic facilities); Student Academic Success Services (including the Writing Centre, Advising and Access Services, Studying for Success, the Bissett Student Success Centre: Academic Advising and Career Services, and the Student Success Centre at Dal AC); the Dalhousie International Centre; Black Student Advising Centre; Aboriginal Advising Centre; Multifaith Centre; Athletics and Recreation (including varsity and clubs); Student Life (including Residence Life and Student Dispute Resolution); Student Career and Leadership Development; Ombudsperson Office; and the Registrar’s Office.
+The vice-provost's broad portfolio supports Dal students across all four campuses in Halifax and Truro, and includes: Student Wellness (including Student Health Services, Counselling and Psychological Services, Student Health Promotion, and Halifax athletic facilities); Student Academic Success Services (including the Writing Centre, Advising and Access Services, Studying for Success, the Bissett Student Success Centre: Academic Advising and Career Services, and the Student Success Centre at Dal AC); the Dalhousie International Centre; Black Student Advising Centre; Indigenous Student Centre; Multifaith Centre; Athletics and Recreation (including varsity and clubs); Student Life (including Residence Life and Student Dispute Resolution); Student Career and Leadership Development; Ombudsperson Office; and the Registrar’s Office.

 Read Dr. al Shaibah's full profile